 We apologize in advance because this is so hard to write about and I’m sure such a downer to read.
 Last Monday, Christian beat me home from work by about 10 minutes and was surprised when Petey didn’t greet him at the door like usual.
 As he walked in further, he saw our sweet boy laying lifeless with a stupid chip bag over his head.
 He was able to get them off the counter and we will forever blame ourselves for leaving it out.

-He ate every chip out, but of course went back for crumbs… with there being nothing left inside every time he would go for more, he would inhale making the bag tighter and tighter around his head… ultimately resulting in suffocation.
+He ate every chip out, but of course went back for crumbs… With there being nothing left inside, every time he would go for more, he would inhale making the bag tighter and tighter around his head, ultimately resulting in suffocation.

-Petey was SMART so I didn’t understand why he couldn’t get it off with his paws.
-But after doing research the stats on how often this happens is shocking.
+Petey was SMART, so I didn’t understand why he couldn’t get it off with his paws.
+But after doing research, the stats on how often this happens is shocking.
 Three to five pet suffocations get reported every week and 42% of those occur while the owner is in the next room.

 In fact, 90% of the incidents reported the owner had never heard of this until it happened to them (us included).
-Chip bags, cereal bags, bread bags, popcorn bags, dog/cat treat bags seem to be the most common.
-So I just ask that in honor of my boy Petey, that you be extra careful.
+Chip bags, cereal bags, bread bags, popcorn bags, and dog/cat treat bags seem to be the most common.
+So I just ask that in honor of my boy Petey, you be extra careful.

 He made Christian and I feel like a real family.
 He was always there for us after a long day, he made getting up early for work so much more enjoyable, and he made me laugh EVERY single day.

 His personality was not like any other I have seen in an animal, and our friends and family showed him so much love anytime they were around him.
 We are so thankful for them because they have gone above and beyond to help us with everything and to make sure we feel so loved.
-We truly could not of gotten through these past few days without them.
+We truly could not have gotten through these past few days without them.
 But I know they are mourning too, because each of them had their own special bond with Petey.

-A friend told me something that I have been clinging to for comfort: ‘Dogs come into our lives to teach us how to love, and they depart from our lives to teach us about loss.
+A friend told me something I have been clinging to for comfort: ‘Dogs come into our lives to teach us how to love, and they depart from our lives to teach us about loss.
 And until you have loved a dog this way, part of your soul remains unawakened.’
 So, even though we are heartbroken, we are so thankful he was sent to us to awaken our souls completely.

-I don’t know why this had to happen and it hurts like hell, but I am faithful that God will show us a way to become stronger and closer to him because of it.
+I don’t know why this had to happen and it hurts like hell, but I am faithful God will show us a way to become stronger and closer to him because of it.
 In the short 1.5 years he was in our lives, he changed us forever.
 The bond the three of us shared was instant and like nothing I’ve ever felt.
 We only wish it could have been longer.

 SHARE this story on Facebook to help spread awareness to other pet owners.